-Stage 2: Light Aerobic Exercise
+Stage 2: Light Aerobic Activity (return to ADL's)

 The athlete is permitted to begin a graduated cardiovascular exercise program at a sub symptom exacerbating level (e.g., 80% of symptom threshold as determined by Buffalo Concussion Treadmill Test (BCTT) or an equivalent bike test).
 If the athlete has any exacerbation of concussive symptoms, then the exercise must be discontinued and not restarted again until symptoms have stabilized to pre-activity levels.
-Stage 2 is completed when the athlete can perform moderate aerobic exercise without exacerbating symptoms. (e.g., 4-6 / 10 RPE)
+Stage 2 is completed when the athlete can perform moderate aerobic exercise without exacerbating symptoms.

-Stage 3: Sport Specific Exercise
+Stage 3: Sport Specific Exercise (Increase Heart Rate)